kaylayanos/guessing-game/README.md

    ```
    **Make sure that the `if else` statements are inside the checkGuess() function.**

-5. Now we will make the `playAgain()` function that will be implemented into a `showPlayAgainButton()` function later.
+4. Now we will make the `playAgain()` function that will be implemented into a `showPlayAgainButton()` function later.
 This function will reset the game when the play again button is pressed.

-   Part A: Declaring variables:
+   Part A: Declaring variables.
+Put these lines of code in the `playAgain()` function:
    ```
    function playAgain() {
       const message = document.getElementById('message');